onbloc/gnoland-tutorials/docs/building-a-realm/realm-examples/hello.gno.md

 The image above is an example of calling the function using `maketx call`.

-It should be noted that when the `(path string)` argument is declared within the realm code, an failure to explicitly include an empty argument will result in an inability to successfully execute the function.
+It should be noted that when the `(path string)` argument is declared within the realm code, a failure to explicitly include an empty argument will result in an inability to successfully execute the function.

 The drawback of using the `maketx call` method is that it consumes gas, as it creates an actual transaction on the network.